 - You sent someone else to threaten a person on your behalf

 If you are convicted of making criminal threats under 422 PC, you face severe consequences.
-The penalties may include a jail or prison sentence, expensive fines, and a strike on your criminal record under California’s Three Strikes law and/or probation.
+The penalties may include probation, a jail or prison sentence, expensive fines, and a strike on your criminal record under California’s Three Strikes law.

 Prosecution for Criminal Threats Charges